 It’s nearly dark in the cafeteria.
 Only a faint ring of lights on the ceiling illuminate the floor, which is packed with humanity.

-We’re all here, roughing it as best we can in this refuge of last resort.
+We’re all here, more than 1,600 of us, roughing it as best we can at Boca Raton High School, which has been converted into a refuge of last resort from Hurricane Irma.

-So as it gets close to midnight, she’s reading her romance novel, “Beyond Summer,” by the dim overhead light and feeling better about humanity.
+As it gets close to midnight, she’s sitting on a cafeteria stool reading her romance novel, “Beyond Summer,” by the dim overhead light and feeling better about humanity.

 As we speak quietly, a woman in the room is experiencing a psychotic crisis.
 She begins shouting “Out!
 Out!
 Out!” to everybody in the cafeteria.